intel/gbs/docs/GBS.rst

 GBS supports manually maintaining patches, that is, outside the automatic patch generation.
 This may be needed for architecture-dependent patches, for example, as GBS patch generation does not yet support conditional patches.
-Another example could be patches that are applied on top of a secondary source tree, whose sources are not maintained in your git tree but only as a tarball in your packaging directory.
+Another example could be patches that are applied on top of a secondary source tree, whose sources are not maintained in your git tree, but only as a tarball in your packaging directory.

-In order to use this feature, you need to have your patch(es) in the packaging directory and listed in the spec.
+To use this feature, you need to have your patch(es) in the packaging directory and listed in the spec.
 In addition, you need to mark the patch to be ignored by the patch generation/importing by putting `# Gbp-Ignore-Patches: <patch numbers>` into the spec file.
 This will make GBS ignore the 'Patch:' tags and '%patch' macros of the listed patches when importing or generating patches.
 An excerpt of an example spec file:

 ::